 I don’t know the origins of the online conversation excerpted below, but it lists a few of today’s environmentally costly conveniences.
 With my farm background, I can take the green story further.
 My mother’s parent’s farm was pretty self contained – no water except from their outdoor cistern which collected rainwater from the house roof, no indoor plumbing, no electricity until 1940, not much need to go “to town” for food except for coffee, sugar, flour and occasional luxuries like hot sausage.
 For me as a young kid in the 1940s, all that was fine, and I loved herding the chickens, fishing, and exploring.
 My mother’s feelings were different; for her the simple farm life she grew up in represented hard work, few material comforts, and stress from economic uncertainty.
 She left her parents’ farm, after getting a college education and marrying, and fashioned a city career as a feminist leader and attorney.

 I look around at my middle-class urban lifestyle and see consumption levels that are unsustainable, but I’m not going back to the farm either.
-This blog has argued that the prices we pay for the goods we consume should include the full costs of those goods (or in economic parlance including all negative externalities), including climate damages caused by greenhouse gases generated in the goods’ production, delivery and use.
+The prices we pay for the goods we consume should include the full costs of those goods (or in economic parlance including all negative externalities), including climate damages caused by greenhouse gases generated in the goods’ production, delivery and use.
 A phased-in carbon tax would move us towards full cost pricing, and higher market prices would reduce consumption of hydrocarbons and of the goods they help produce.
 Full cost pricing may not take us all the way back to sustainable consumption levels, but it would be a good start.

 Checking out at the store, the young cashier suggested to the older woman that she should bring her own grocery bags because plastic bags weren’t good for the environment.
 The woman apologized and explained, “We didn’t have this green thing back in my earlier days.”

 The young clerk responded, “That’s our problem today.
 Your generation did not care enough to save our environment for future generations.”
-She was right — our generation didn’t have the green thing in its day.
+The senior politely agreed, then added:

 Image by Safekidda at en.wikipedia [Public domain], from Wikimedia Commons